NO LIVING BENEFICIARY ON AN INDIVIDUAL RETIREMENT ACCOUNT (IRA)? WHAT NOW?

 Clients often assume that naming heirs in their will is sufficient and that there is no need to duplicate those beneficiaries in their IRAs.
 This is far from the truth.
 You must have an IRA beneficiary designation to mirror your will beneficiary designation, if that is your intent.

 If you wish to gain more information on California probate or you need legal assistance regarding the final disposition of tax deferred account proceeds (such as an IRA, 401(k) plan, deferred compensation and savings plan or 403(b) plan), where there is no designated beneficiary, please contact me for a free consultation.
 I will spend time with you to answer your questions.
-From my office in Southern California, I represent families in all Southern California counties, including Imperial County, Los Angeles County, Orange County, San Bernardino County, San Diego County, others spread across the state and interested parties outside California.
+From my office in Southern California, I represent families in all Southern California counties, including Imperial County, Los Angeles County, San Bernardino County, San Diego County, others spread across the state and interested parties outside California.